Online fundraiser for violent West Bank settlers raised thousands, despite international sanctions - ExBulletin

 Online fundraiser for violent West Bank settlers raised thousands, despite international sanctions

-JERUSALEM — When the Biden administration imposed sanctions this month on Israeli settler Yinon Levi for allegedly attacking Palestinian civilians in the occupied West Bank, his supporters were quick to act.
+JERUSALEM (AP) When the Biden administration imposed sanctions this month against Israeli settler Yinon Levi for allegedly attacking Palestinian civilians in the occupied West Bank, his supporters quickly sprung into action.

 Within days, an online fundraiser raised over $140,000 for Levi and his unauthorized settler post from over 3,000 donors worldwide.
 Now, those contributions could be putting donors, crowdfunding sites and financial services firms that process payments at risk of penalties for violating US sanctions.

-Note: This story was first published on February 22, 2024.
-It was updated on February 23, 2024, to correct the amount of money raised by a campaign for David Chai Chasdai to be over $31,000, not $2,500.